MicrosoftDocs/learn/learn-pr/aspnetcore/microservices-devops-aspnet-core/includes/5-deploy-github-action.md

 ## Monitor the deployment

 1. Select the **:::no-loc text="Actions":::** tab in your repository to monitor the deployment's progress.
-1. Select the most recent workflow run listed for the *eShop deploy* workflow.
+1. Select the most recent workflow run listed for the **:::no-loc text="eShop deploy":::** workflow.
 The commit message used in the previous step becomes the run's name.

     :::image type="content" source="../media/5-deploy-github-action/eshop-deploy-workflow.png" alt-text="eShop deploy workflow listed on the workflows page" border="true" lightbox="../media/5-deploy-github-action/eshop-deploy-workflow.png":::